Toward testing gravity with LSST using $E_G$: Testing the power of an LSST+DESI measurement

-\paragraph{Compare simulated data realisation with distribution of replicated data:} We now have samples $D_{\rm rep}$, as well as the original data realisation $D$ (which, recall, is drawn from a Universe described by an alternate theory of gravity with specific parameters).
+{\it Compare simulated data realisation with distribution of replicated data:} We now have samples $D_{\rm rep}$, as well as the original data realisation $D$ (which, recall, is drawn from a Universe described by an alternate theory of gravity with specific parameters).
 We now want to determine where the original data realisation lies with respect to the distribution of replicated data.
-We consider the GR hypothesis to be rejected if the true data falls outside the symmetric 95\% probability density region of the distribution of replicated data.
+In doing so, we apply a threshold at which we consider the null GR hypothesis to be rejected, in analogy to the p-value thresholds applied in frequentist hypothesis testing.
+This serves only to summarise whether a given simulated analysis has accepted or rejected GR, and thus in what fraction of simulated analyses each outcome occurs.
+In frequentist hypothesis testing, a threshold of $p=0.05$ is typical, and we follow that standard here by considering the GR hypothesis to be rejected if the true data falls outside the symmetric 95\% probability density region of the distribution of replicated data.
+One could in theory apply a higher threshold to reject the null GR hypothesis, by replacing 95\% with a larger value.

 There is a slight complication due to the in-principle multidimensional nature of the data (having dimension equal to the number of bins in $r_p$).
 The posterior predictive test requires us to map the true (simulated) data realisation as well as the samples of replicated data onto a scalar test statistic.
 Given that the replicated data will always be scalar-valued (due to the scale independence of $E_G$ in GR), and we have already checked that a constant model is a good fit to the data realisation, we take the constant value fit to the simulated data realisation as this test statistic.
+An alternative option would have been to treat the measurement of $E_G(r_p)$ in each $r_p$ bin individually from the beginning, repeating the analysis for each bin (skipping the `Fit to a constant model' step above).
+This would result in acceptance or rejection of GR given each data point, and would probe the question of scale-dependence indirectly.
+However, the power of the posterior predictive test for each individual $r_p$ bin would likely be reduced relative to the combined approach that we use here.